sniperbotapp/Crypto-Sniper-Bot-App/README.md

 	- Mempool monitoring to frontrun RemoveLiquidity transactions.
 - Simulation mode to test your sources and settings without risking any real funds.
 - Support for Polygon-edge gRPC TxPool (Dogechain)

+# 💬 Support Chat

+Join the telegram [support chat 💬](https://t.me/pancakeswapprediction) You can access all our announcements here.